neonnoon/hooks-basic/README.md

-A collection of git hooks, just a few for now, for a bigger collection of linter hooks, see [anylint](https://github.com/neonnoon/anylint).
+A collection of git hooks, just the baics.

 ### Install